Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/quickstart.md

     === ":fontawesome-brands-linux: Linux"
         === "Debian"
-            1. Add the [deb-multimedia repository](https://www.deb-multimedia.org/) to your system by following the instructions on their site.
+            1. Add the [deb-multimedia repository][deb-multimedia] to your system by following the instructions on their site.

             2. Ensure your package manager is up to date: